Tjorriemorrie/react-smallgrid/README.md

 ---

 ### Foreword (in the future)

+The table can only be ordered by one column; I'll probably add it to support multiple columns in the futre.

 The table is hardcoded with pagination.
 Currently the row limit/page size is hardcoded at 20.
 I'll probably change it in the future, and you can also easily change it and run the gulp.